LarsGKodehode/react-course-4-weeks/src/components/StylingInline/README.md

 - ?Separation of concernce?
  CSS was invented to separate the semantic structure of webpages/application from how webpages/web applications looked.
  Inline styling makes them intertwined again.

+ ## Asides
+ ### Defining variables and functions inside or outside components
+ My recommandation is to define all you can outside the scope of React components.
+ Only define things inside the functional component scope that are reliant on any props you pass.

+ The short rational for this is due to